Guiding Self-Organizing Dynamics of Residential Choice in Cities to Reduce Traffic Congestion and Carbon Emissions: Introduction

-In this paper, we examine the impact of city-wide {\bf home-swapping} in reducing traffic congestion and alleviating carbon emission.
-We used more than 400,000 real individual mobility trajectories over 9 days from a Chinese city, to infer the home and workplace location as well as household members of each individual, and identify all the commuter path during peak hours using Baidu map~\cite{BaiduPlatform}.
-We found that randomly re-shuffling residence locations increases the average commuting distance by $2.83$ times, indicating a strong self-organization in the actual choices of residence location.
+In this paper, we examine the impact of a hypothetical city-wide {\bf home-swapping} in reducing traffic congestion and alleviating carbon emissions.
+We used more than 400,000 real individual mobility trajectories over 9 days from a Chinese city, Shijiazhuang, to infer the home and workplace location as well as household members of each individual, and identify all the commuter path during peak hours using Baidu map~\cite{BaiduPlatform}.
+We found that randomly re-shuffling residence locations increases the average commuting distance by $2.83$ times, indicating a strong self-organization in the actual choice of residence location.
+The self-organization~\cite{bak1988self,haken2006information} in our context refers to the emergent spatial patterns of residential locations that arise from decentralized household decisions made based on their local information, without centralized coordination, such that the average commuting distance is still much smaller than that of the random residential distribution.
 By strategic home swapping, urban congestion during peak hours is greatly reduced since the average commuting distance is reduced by $50.4\%$, which complies with the notion of a 15-minute city~\cite{abbiasov202415,khavarian202315,papadopoulos2023measuring}.
-Our study is the first to verify the benefit brought by home-swapping using such a real and big data.

-To make home swapping more realistic, we swap home only if the following three socio-demographic factors are preserved for both households, namely the distance from the city center, housing price and amenity accessibility.
-In this case, the average commuting distance can still be reduced by 13\%.
-Owing to the combined effect of shorter commuting distance and reduced traffic congestion, carbon emissions from vehicles are also greatly reduced by $78\%$, and by $43\%$ when socio-demographic factors are considered.
-Among these, the distance from the city center influences home-swapping most, followed by the amenity accessibility and housing price.
-Based on our findings, we found that establishing a polycentric, i.e. multi-center, city layout can effectively increase the benefit brought by home swapping.
+To make home swapping more realistic, we consider the heterogeneity of households and swap homes only if the three socio-demographic factors including the distance to the city center, housing price and amenity accessibility, and needs of individual household members are preserved for both households.
+In this case, the average commuting distance can be reduced by $13.4\%$ if only socio-demographic factors are considered.
+By also considering the needs of individual household members, the average commuting distance can still be reduced by $8.1\%$ to $10.3\%$.
+In all these cases, owing to the combined effect of shorter commuting distance and reduced traffic congestion, carbon emissions from vehicles are also greatly reduced by $77.3\%$ without constraints and by $27.4\%$ to $34.4\%$ when socio-demographic factors and the needs of individual household members are considered, respectively.
+Among the three socio-demographic factors, the distance to the city center influences home-swapping most, followed by the amenity accessibility and housing price.
+Based on our findings, we found that establishing a polycentric, i.e. multi-center, city layout can effectively increase the benefit brought by guiding self-organizing residential choice.